cattyjones/earshot/README.md

-**Usage
+**Usage**

-**Basic Usage
+Basic Usage
-Simply tag @Earshot in any thread:
+- Simply tag @Earshot in any thread or @Earshot with custom instructions
-@Earshot
-With Custom Instructions
-Tag @Earshot with specific formatting or content instructions:
-@Earshot Please focus on the technical aspects and format with bullet points Deployment
+- Focus on the technical aspects and format with bullet points Deployment
-For production, deploy to your preferred hosting platform:

 Heroku
 AWS